Skip to content

 Visitor and Location Information

-- If you book at least one day in advance you get 20% off
+• If you book at least two days in advance you get 20% off the ticket price.

-- Dogs can accompany you on your visit if they stay on a lead.
+• Dogs can accompany you on your visit as long as they are kept on a lead.
+But they cannot enter the seal hospital.

 The Evening of Day One – Sunset at Botallack Mine